milgra/tutorials/full-stack-web-development-with-clojure-and-datomic.md

 ## Table of contents
 * Prerequisites
 * Preface
+* Setting up the server
 * Serving a static html page
 * Generating html on the server
 * Generating html on the client
+* Setting up the client
+* Deploying to a server
 * Setting up datomic

 ## Prerequisites